The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

 - Write down what happened.
 The cause, how long recovery took, what was missing.
 Then fix the plan while it's fresh.

-Backup and Recovery FAQs for Small Manufacturers
+Backup and Disaster Recovery FAQs for Small Manufacturers

 What is the 3-2-1 backup rule?